3a1/3a1.github.io/content/posts/insomnia-bootkit/index.md

 Just so you know, I will not go into depth on how **System Service Dispatch Table** works but I will get you to the point.
 When you make a call for example to **NtWriteFile** from **ntdll.dll**.
-In ntdll, it makes a **syscall** with specific **id** of a function to - switch the execution to the kernel and to execute the kernel function that you have specify before.
+In ntdll, it makes a **syscall** with specific **id** of a function to - switch the execution to the kernel and to execute the kernel function that you have specified before.
  All the kernel functions that can be executed from usermode have their own syscall id.
 How does a syscall know the address of each kernel function?
 Now SSDT comes in game.
  **SSDT** is a table located in the **ntoskrnl** called **KeServiceDescriptorTable**, it is not exported in x64 modern systems so we need to find it somehow ourself.